 View Weekly Maintenance Activities for the week of:

-- Watch a video about Snowplows and Winter driving safety.
+- Watch a video about Safe Winter Driving (Courtesy Lakeland PBS)

-- Watch a video about anti-icing technology used by the county.
+- Watch a video about Snowplowing Tricks of the Trade (Courtesy Lakeland PBS)

 - Watch a video about the Anatomy of a Winter Storm.